 (use-package corfu ;; TAB-and-Go customizations :custom (corfu-cycle t) ;; Enable cycling for `corfu-next/previous' (corfu-preselect 'prompt) ;; Always preselect the prompt ;; Use TAB for cycling, default is `corfu-complete'. :bind (:map corfu-map ("TAB" . corfu-next) ([tab] . corfu-next) ("S-TAB" . corfu-previous) ([backtab] . corfu-previous)) :init (global-corfu-mode))

-Previous: TAB-and-Go completion, Up: Installation and Configuration [Contents]
+Previous: TAB-and-Go completion, Up: Configuration [Contents]

 The command corfu-move-to-minibuffer